carykh/WCA_SAC/README.md

 * 1. Download this repo.
 * 2. Download the most recent WCA .tsv export from here (https://www.worldcubeassociation.org/export/results), extract the .zip, and put the files in the /data folder.
 * 3. Extract the flags.zip folder.
 (Set the destination to YOUR_PROJECT_FOLDER/flags, so that the flag images are in the /flags folder!)
-  4. Run this command to install the required libraries (it's just numpy, unidecode, and Pillow, which you may already have):
+  4. Run this command to install the required libraries:
      ```
      pip install -r requirements.txt
      ```
+     (it's just numpy, unidecode, and Pillow, which you may already have)

 ## Steps for creating images:
 * 1. Open a command prompt from this directory.